-In accordance with federal and state law, including Title IX of the Education Amendments of 1972 ("Title IX") and Title VII of the Civil Rights Act of 1964 (Title VII), the University System of Georgia (USG) prohibits discrimination on the basis of sex in any of its education programs or activities or employment.
-The USG is committed to ensuring the highest ethical conduct of its community members by promoting a safe learning and working environment.
+In accordance with federal and state law including, Title IX of the Education Amendments of 1972 ("Title IX") and Title VII of the Civil Rights Act of 1964 (Title VII), the University System of Georgia (USG) prohibits discrimination on the basis of sex in any of its education programs or activities or in employment.
+The USG is committed to ensuring the highest ethical conduct of the members of its community by promoting a safe learning and working environment.
 To that end, this Policy prohibits Sexual Misconduct, a form of sex discrimination, as defined herein.